Prakash-code-sys/Self-ticket-Generate/README.md

 select healthcheck,types,mins,date,
 case
-when vinoth != 'W.OFF' and shift = 'E' then 'Vinoth' when vinoth = 'W.OFF' and shift = 'E' then 'You cannot' end as author from final where shift = 'E'
+when vinoth != 'W.OFF' and shift = 'E' then 'Vinoth' when vinoth = 'W.OFF' and vineeth = 'A' and shift = 'E' then 'Vineeth' when vinoth = 'W.OFF' and prakash = 'A' and shift = 'E' then 'Prakash' when vinoth = 'W.OFF' and kalyan = 'A' and shift = 'E' then 'Kalyan' when vinoth = 'W.OFF' and balaji = 'A' and shift = 'E' then 'Balaji' when vinoth = 'W.OFF' and venkadesh = 'A' and shift = 'E' then 'Venkadesh' when vinoth = 'W.OFF' and prasath = 'A' and shift = 'E' then 'Prasath' when vinoth = 'W.OFF' and prashant = 'A' and shift = 'E' then 'Prashanth'

+end as author
+from final
+where shift = 'E'